brunerd/shef/README.md

 # shef
 Shell Encoder and Formatter - Transform arbitrary text into 7-bit ASCII using a variety of shell encoding and quoting styles.
 Output can be used in shell scripts or passed into shell script by other tools that don't require shell quoting.
 Useful for systems that don't support 4-byte UTF-8 encoded characters.
-Encode your text with `shef` and reconstitute the original string using `echo -e` or similar methods.
+Encode your text with `shef` and reconstitute the original string using `echo -e` (bash) or just  `echo` (zsh, sh, dash).

-Check my blog for other musings: https://www.brunerd.com/blog/category/projects/shef
+Check my blog for more musings: https://www.brunerd.com/blog/category/projects/shef

 ## Help Output
 ```